Red Hat 7 End of Life: How Worried Should We Really be?

 The best way to detect outdated Red Hat 7 devices is to leverage your IT Asset Management solution.

-On InvGate Insight, you can apply a series of quick filters to identify devices using RHEL and generate a report on their status.
+On InvGate Asset Management, you can apply a series of quick filters to identify devices using RHEL and generate a report on their status.
 Once you have the list of devices to update, you can export that data, and send it to your service desk agents so they can take the proper measures to keep your organization safe.

 To sum up